DIPLille/moodle-mod_pod-filter/README.md

 * Download the mod as a Zip from this github repository.
 * Move the .zip archive to your 'filter' dir of your Moodle (Default path on Linux : /var/www/moodle/filter, on Widows : C:\server\moodle\filter)
 * Extract the archive.
 You should now have a folder named 'pod'.
-* Go to your moodle homepage and log into as a administrator.
+* Go to your moodle homepage and log into as an administrator.
 * Your moodle will automatically detect the new module.
 Follow the steps that will be shown.
 * Go to 'Site administration' -> 'Plugins' -> 'Filters' -> 'Manage filters'.
 * Find 'Pod' and change the 'Disabled' option to 'On'.